Armand Emmanuel de Vignerot du Plessis, 5th Duke of Richelieu

-Armand-Emmanuel Sophie Septimanie de Vignerot du Plessis, 5th Duke of Richelieu and Fronsac (25 September 1766 – 17 May 1822), was a prominent French statesman during the Bourbon Restoration.
+Armand Emmanuel Sophie Septimanie de Vignerot du Plessis, 5th Duke of Richelieu and Fronsac (25 September 1766 – 17 May 1822), was a French statesman during the Bourbon Restoration.
 He was known by the courtesy title of Count of Chinon until 1788, then Duke of Fronsac until 1791, when he succeeded his father as Duke of Richelieu.

-As a royalist, during the French Revolutionary Wars and Napoleonic Wars, he served as a senior officer in the Russian Imperial Army, achieving the grade of major general.
+As a royalist, during the French Revolutionary Wars and Napoleonic Wars, he served as a senior officer in the Imperial Russian Army, achieving the grade of major general.
 Following the Bourbon Restoration, he returned to his homeland and was twice Prime Minister of France.

 Early years

 He was born in Paris, the son of Antoine de Vignerot du Plessis, 4th Duke of Richelieu, and of his wife, Adélaïde de Hautefort.
-His father was the son and heir of King Louis XV of France's favourite, Armand de Vignerot du Plessis, 3rd Duke of Richelieu (1696–1788).
+His father was the son and heir of King Louis XV of France's favourite, Armand de Vignerot du Plessis, 3rd Duke of Richelieu.

 Known by the courtesy title of comte de Chinon during the lifetime of his distinguished grandfather, he was married on 4 May 1782 at the age of fifteen to Alexandrine Rosalie Sabine de Rochechouart-Faudoas (13 December 1768 – 9 December 1830), a hunchbacked child of fourteen.
 Immediately after the wedding, Chinon embarked upon the Grand Tour with his tutor, visiting the cities of Geneva, Florence and Vienna.
 Because of Rosalie's deformity, it is unlikely the marriage was ever consummated.
 During their long marriage, which was often punctuated with periods of extended separation, the two were never more than formal with each other.

-After three years of foreign travel, he entered Queen Marie Antoinette's Regiment of Dragoons and the next year assumed his aged grandfather's place at court as a premier gentilhomme de la chambre to King Louis XVI of France.
+After three years of foreign travel, he entered Queen Marie Antoinette's Regiment of Dragoons and the next year assumed his aged grandfather's place at court as a premier gentilhomme de la chambre to King Louis XVI.
 At the Palace of Versailles, it was his duty to attend the King during the highly ritualized daily lever and coucher ceremonies.
 Despite his young age, he had a reputation at court for puritanical austerity.
 After his grandfather died and his father succeeded to the dukedom of Richelieu in 1788, Chinon became known as the Duke of Fronsac (duc de Fronsac).

 By 1789, he was a captain in the Esterhazy Regiment of Hussars.
 On 5 October of that year, he was in Paris when the March on Versailles began.
 Worried about the safety of the royal family, he disguised himself as one of the crowd and started out on foot to Versailles in order to warn the King and Queen.
 Unable to break through the large number of people on the road, he took a shortcut through the woods.
 He arrived just as the angry mob was converging on the palace.
 He went immediately to the Queen and convinced her to seek refuge in the King's apartments, thus arguably saving her life.